 The part of East Antarctic craton exposed within Prince Charles Mountains can be subdivided on two tectonic provinces.
 The Ruker province involves paleo- neoArchaean Ruker granite- greenstone and paleoproterozoic Lambert terrains.
 The Reiner province consists of the Fisher volcano- plutonic complex and the Beaver granulite- gneiss terrain.
-The studied Rymill massif and mount Bloomfield located at north-western boundary between the Archaean Ruker terrain and proterozoic Lambert terrain.
-Thus it is a key are to study the relationship between the Archaean and Proterozoic terrains.
+The studied Rymill massif and mount Bloomfield located at north-western boundary between the Archaean Ruker terrain and proterozoic Lambert terrains.
+The Relationship between the Archaean and Proterozoic terrains.
 The Ruker terrain consist of Paleo- Mezoarchaean Mowson orthogneiss series an metasediments of Menzies, Ruker and Sodruzhestvo series of Mezoarchaean, Paleo- and Neoproterozoic age, correspondingly.